 Are national flags strictly national emblems or do they have transnational ties?
-I elaborate on these questions through a study on the French Tricolor in contemporary art.
+I elaborate on these questions through a study on the French Tricolor in art representations of French campaigns in Lebanon.

 How is Artificial Intelligence (AI) changing today's (and tomorrow's) art world?
 What are the latest AI artistic innovations (curating, auctioning, marketing, etc.)?